 Upon his return to South Africa, he began working on the legalization of the African National Congress (ANC).
 During the democratic elections in 1994, Kumi was the official spokesperson of the Independent Electoral Commission and directed the training of all electoral staff in the country.

 Kumi later became the Founding Executive Director of the South African National NGO Coalition (SANGOCO), an umbrella agency for the South African NGO community.
 Provoked by the fact that South Africa has one of the highest rates of violence against women, Kumi helped organize the National Men’s March Against Violence on Women and Children in 1997.

 From 1998 to 2008, he was the Secretary General and Chief Executive Officer of CIVICUS: World Alliance for Citizen Participation, which is dedicated to strengthening citizen action and civil society throughout the world.

-Kumi was also the first head of Greenpeace from the Global South, an international environmentalist group, serving as its International Executive Director from 2009 to 2016.
+Kumi was also As the first head of Greenpeace from the Global South, an international environmentalist group, serving as its International Executive Director from 2009 to 2016.

 After stepping down as Executive Director for Greenpeace International in 2015, Kumi served as the Launch Executive Director for the Pan-African civil society movement, Africans Rising for Justice, Peace and Dignity.

 Founding Board Chair of the Global Call to Action Against Poverty (GCAP), Chair of the Global Campaign for Climate Action (GCCA), and Board member of Shared Interest and the Thembani International Guarantee Fund.